Autodesk-Forge/forge-configurator-inventor/README.md

  - Create initial data: from the `WebApplication` directory, run `dotnet run initialize=true`
  - Clear data: from the `WebApplication` directory, run `dotnet run clear=true`
  - Clear and then load initial data: from the `WebApplication` directory, run `dotnet run initialize=true clear=true`
+ - When the app finishes the initialization process it remains running and expects client calls.
+You can leave it running and follow by opening the site from the browser or stop it and move to the the Debugging section of this document
 ### Run after initial data is created
  - From a command prompt, go to the `WebApplication` directory, and run `dotnet run`
 ### Open site